 Pour in the coconut milk, a pinch of sugar, mix well and bring to a boil.

 Add the shrimp, let cook just until the shrimp forms a open C shape.

-Adjust consistency with water per your liking then taste and add more tomato paste if needed and/or green chillies
+Adjust consistency with water per your liking ( I usually add a small splash) then taste and add more tomato paste if needed and the green chillies (if using)

 Serve with plain rice

 - This is a less is more recipe, keep the ginger-garlic levels scant for best flavour